xgfone/go-tools/README.md

-daemon       | Make the current process to the daemon process. datetime     | Some convenient functions about datetime. exception    | Exception handler like `"parent.child.sub-child...sub-child"`. extremum     | Get the maximal or the minimal of both the values. file         | Some convenient functions about the file operation. function     | Call a function dynamically.
+daemon       | Make the current process to the daemon process. datetime     | Some convenient functions about datetime. exception    | Exception handler like `"parent.child.sub-child...sub-child"`. execution    | execution executes a command line program in a new process and returns an output. extremum     | Get the maximal or the minimal of both the values. file         | Some convenient functions about the file operation. function     | Call a function dynamically.